Marseille-Saint-Charles station: History

-Construction of the Saint-Charles grand staircase
+Construction of the Saint-Charles Grand Staircase

-Marseille-Saint-Charles was once a key stage on the sea voyage to Africa, the Middle East and the Far East, before the popularisation of flying.
+Marseille-Saint-Charles was once a key stage on the sea voyage to Africa, the Middle East, and the Far East, before the popularisation of flying.
 The station, originally isolated from the city, was equipped with a grand staircase, envisioned by Eugène Senès.
 His proposal was approved by the municipality on 3 July 1911, but delayed by World War I. Construction work started on 17 July 1923; the grand staircase was opened on 22 December 1925, before being formally inaugurated by President Gaston Doumergue on 24 April 1927.
 It is bordered by statues inspired by all the distant locations to which people sailed from Marseille's port.

 Further expansion after World War II

 Saint-Charles currently has 14 terminal platforms and four tracks which run through, all equipped with 1500 V DC overhead wire.
 Tracks run in various directions, towards Ventimiglia, Italy, the north, Briançon, as well as the harbour station of La Joliette.
-A first extension was opened after World War II.
+The first extension was opened after World War II.
 The buildings on the north side had been destroyed and were rebuilt to house the administration offices of the SNCF.
 A new between level was opened to enhance the flow of passengers.
 To the rear of the station along Boulevard Voltaire was the goods yard which was used up until the end of the 1990s by the SNCF's road freight operations, Sernam.

 On New Year's Eve 1983, a bomb at the station killed two people; Ilich Ramírez Sánchez, known as Carlos the Jackal, was later convicted for what was classified as a terrorist attack.
-At the end of the 1990s a redevelopment project began with the opening of the Marseille Metro and bus interchange as well as the arrival of the LGV Méditerranée.
+At the end of the 1990s, a redevelopment project began with the opening of the Marseille Metro and bus interchange as well as the arrival of the LGV Méditerranée.